 Weather in Washington, D.C.

-Washington, D.C. enjoys moderate weather, with warm summers (temperatures range from 68ºF-89ºF) and colder winters (temperatures range from 25ºF-43ºF).
+Washington, D.C. enjoys moderate weather, warm summers (temperatures range from 68ºF-89ºF), and colder winters (temperatures range from 25ºF-43ºF).
 You’ll see the most rain from May-June, so bring your umbrella during those months.
 And take your snow boots in January and February.